 Our Own Christmas Traditions

 Of course we can’t forget about our own Christmas traditions.
 It just wouldn’t be Christmas without decorating one of Gma Linda’s gingerbread houses.
-This year Lars decided to go minimalist and eat most of the decorations, rather than put them on the house.
+This year our son decided to go minimalist and eat most of the decorations, rather than put them on the house.
 Hot chocolate and marshmallows were involved as well!

 Ice Village Amsterdam is the place to go for a fun day of ice skating and museums.
 Located right on the Museumplein, it is a great outdoor break after visiting one of the famous museums.
 There are a few Christmas market booths around as well, so it is a fun experience for the kids.
 There was also an indoor ice skating rink at the Christmas Market out near the convention center.